 Born in 1997 near Nice, in southern France, I discover very early the universe of classical music.
 Fascinated by symphony orchestras and their instruments, I start learning music theory at four, then playing the french horn at five.
 I quickly grow the will of creating my own music, which I start putting down in writing – first on paper, then in engraving softwares as soon as age nine.

-Fond of music as much as fictional universes, all media combined, I develop over the years a keen interest in the soundtracks of the movies I watch and the video games I play.
+Fond of music as much as fictional universes, all medias combined, I develop over the years a keen interest in the soundtracks of the movies I watch and the videogames I play.
 The work of composers such as John Powell, James Newton Howard or Thomas Bergersen play a significant role in the most decisive choice of my youth : scoring pictures will be my job.

 As of 2012, I take the initiative of contacting young directors of short films and web-series in order to offer my services.
 This is how my collaboration with Vectan Production founder Quentin Berbey begins – and still goes on.
 In 2014, as I graduate from secondary school, circumstances lead to a discussion between me and Mathieu Reynès, drawer and comic books author at Dupuis Editions, about scoring his upcoming series ; since the release of Harmony : Memento in january 2015, four volumes enhanced with nearly three hours of music so far were created.